 - Publish the content and activities you want students to be able to access.

 - Publish your course when you want students to be able to access the course.

-- Encourage (or require) your students to take the Canvavs Student Orientation course.
+- Encourage (or require) your students to review these Canvas student resources.